DeMars-DMC/DeMars-DMC/docs/using-demars.md

 *No Empty Blocks*, below, to modify this setting.

 <!--
-Tendermint supports in-process versions of the `counter`, `kvstore` and `nil` apps that ship as examples with `abci-cli`.
-It's easy to compile your own app in-process with Tendermint if it's written in Go.
+Demars-DMC supports in-process versions of the `counter`, `kvstore` and `nil` apps that ship as examples with `abci-cli`.
+It's easy to compile your own app in-process with Demars-DMC if it's written in Go.
 If your app is not written in Go, simply run it in another process, and use the `--proxy_app` flag to specify the address of the socket it is listening on, for instance:

-    tendermint node --proxy_app=/var/run/abci.sock
+    Demars-DMC node --proxy_app=/var/run/abci.sock
 -->
 ## Transactions